Skip to main content

 • Option 1: Metadata Import — Paste the metadata XML from Google

-• Option 2: Manual Configuration - Enter SSO URL and Certificate
+• Option 2: Manual — Enter the SSO URL and Certificate

 Google Workspace Security Features